-Furthermore, the bill appropriates funds for groundwater storage and recovery initiatives, specifically allocating money for the creation of a centralized aquifer-property database to aid in site characterization.
-It also assigns the Department of Health several duties, including the development of a decision-support system for evaluating aquifer storage and recovery, applying for primacy over class V injection wells, and modifying existing statutes to permit injection wells in relevant projects.
-These measures are intended to improve the management and sustainability of Minnesota's groundwater resources.
+Furthermore, the bill appropriates funds for groundwater storage and recovery initiatives, specifically allocating a one-time amount from the general fund to the commissioner of natural resources for the creation of a centralized aquifer-property database.
+It also assigns the Department of Health several duties, including the development of a decision-support system for evaluating aquifer storage and recovery, applying for primacy over class V injection wells, modifying existing statutes to permit injection wells in recovery projects, and establishing a well permitting process that includes comprehensive engineering and environmental details.

 Statutes affected: Introduction: 103A.204